-In 1946, a unit of the Air Force R.O.T.C. was formed to give both basic and advanced instruction to University men, just as the Army R.O.T.C. had been doing in the preceding quarter century.
+In 1946, a unit of the Air Force ROTC was formed to give both basic and advanced instruction to University men, just as the Army ROTC had been doing in the preceding quarter century.

-A basic course in either Army or Air Force R.O.T.C. is required of all male students at the University.
+A basic course in either Army or Air Force ROTC is required of all male students at the University.

-First year students may indicate a preference for the branch of military training they prefer subject to certain regulations.
+Normally first year students may indicate a preference for the branch of military training they prefer subject to certain regulations.
+Upon successful completion of the first year (two semesters), the student has the right to choose the other ROTC program if he so desires.
+This is accomplished by simply registering with the other ROTC unit at the beginning of his sophomore year.
 During the basic courses extending over two years, they receive uniforms and equipment, for which they are responsible.
 These must be returned at the end of that year or upon leaving the program.